apache/cordova-plugin-file/doc/index.md

     <preference name="AndroidPersistentFileLocation" value="Compatibility" />

-Without this line, the File plugin will not initialize, and your application will not start.
+Without this line, the File plugin will use "Compatibility" as the default.
+If a preference tag is present, and is not one of these values, the application will not start.

 If your application has previously been shipped to users, using an older (pre-